 In accordance with criterion 4 of Policy TAI 13 it should be ensured that the existing dwelling is not capable of retention through renovation and extension.
-Furthermore, it should be demonstrated that repairing the existing building is not economically practical.
-In order to comply with criterion 4 a Structural Report should be submitted with the application that notes the suitability of the building for reuse.
+Furthermore, it should be demonstrated that renovating the existing building is not economically viable.
+A Structural Report should be submitted with the application that notes the suitability of the building for reuse to comply with criterion 4 of the policy.
 Furthermore, any Structural Report should be supported by a Financial Viability Report detailing the cost of undertaking the restoration/adaptation of the building compared to the costs associated with demolition and replacement.
 A house that requires modernisation is not eligible to be considered for demolition and replacement.
-Any Viability Assessment should include costs associated with repairing the identified problem, the costs in terms of repairing the building should not include work that is part of the applicant's aspiration.
+Any Viability Assessment should include costs associated with repairing an identified problem, and should not include costs of work that relates to the applicant's aspiration.